Updated: 7 minute read

 Bank of America Logo - Business Banking Alternatives

 Bank of America is another popular traditional bank among business owners.
-Although it’s a traditional brick-and-mortar bank, BoA has invested in its online banking experience and allows you to start opening your account online.
+Although it's a brick-and-mortar bank, it has invested in its online banking experience and lets you start opening your account online.

-BoA has two business checking accounts to choose from: Fundamentals or Relationship.
-Both have a monthly fee ($16 and $29.95 respectively), although these fees can be waived if you meet the minimum balance requirements.
-BoA doesn’t charge you for electronic transactions, however, you’ll run into fees for stopping payments, receiving wire transfers, and other services.
+Bank of America has two business checking accounts to choose from: Fundamentals or Relationship.
+Both have a monthly fee ($16 and $29.95 respectively), though these fees can be waived if you meet the balance requirements.
+Bank of America doesn't charge for electronic transactions, but you'll run into fees for stopping payments, receiving wire transfers, and other services.

 Features: